-Tick infestations can occur when even a single tick is brought into the home.
+Tick infestations can occur when just one tick is brought into the home.

-If you or a pet brings a tick into your home, a tick infestation may occur once it reproduces.
-Ticks can lay their eggs in different parts of the home and since they are very small, they may not be easily noticed.
-Ticks typically lay their eggs in cracks and crevasses in floorboards.
+After a tick is brought into your home, a tick infestation may occur once the tick reproduces.
+Ticks can lay their eggs in different parts of the home.
+However, they typically lay their eggs in between floorboards.

-Tick infestations that occur in the home can result in a large number of ticks found on your body or on your pet.
-Since ticks require blood from people or animals to survive, ticks in your home will attach themselves to you, your family members or your pets.
+During a tick infestation in your home, a large number of ticks may be found on your body or on your pet.
+Since ticks require blood from people or animals to survive, they will attach themselves to you, your family members, or your pet.

-Ticks move quickly across the body, however, they seek out areas that are warm and moist.
-They are often found in the armpits, groin or scalp of a person.
-Once the tick has found a place it likes, it will bite you and attach its head firmly to your skin.
+Ticks move quickly across the body, but they prefer areas that are warm and moist.
+They are often found in the armpits, groin, or scalp.
+Once the tick has found a place it likes, it will bite you and burrow its head firmly into your skin.
 Unlike other insect bites, this bite is painless.

-You should always check your body — and those of your children and pets — after being outside in an area known to have ticks.
-Make sure to examine any brown or black spots, and not just focus on the common areas.
-Ticks range in size from slightly smaller than a pinkie nail to barely visible.
+You should always check your body — and that of your children and pets — after being in an outside area known to have ticks.
+Make sure to examine any brown or black spots.
+Do not just focus on the areas where ticks are commonly found.
+Ticks range in size from as small as a pinky nail to as large as a pencil eraser.

-Another way to tell that there are ticks in your home is if you develop a tick-borne illness.
+You may also have a tick infestation in your home if you or one of your family members develops a tick-borne illness.
 The effects of these illnesses can range from mild to severe.
-Still, manyhave similar symptoms, such as:
+Many of them have similar symptoms, such as: